moveit/moveit_tutorials/doc/perception_pipeline/perception_pipeline_tutorial.rst

 * *filtered_cloud_topic*: The topic on which the filtered cloud will be published (mainly for debugging).
 The filtering cloud is the resultant cloud after self-filtering has been performed.

+* *ns*: An optional namespace for the advertised topics.
+Required for multiple sensors of the same type.

 YAML Configuration file (Depth Map)
 +++++++++++++++++++++++++++++++++++